kevinburke/telapi-python/docs/api.rst

 API Documentation
 =================

-A complete API reference to the :data:`twilio` module.
+A complete API reference to the :data:`telapi` module.

 .. toctree::
    :maxdepth: 1